mbiffara/stellarfy/README.md

 # Stellarfy
 Stellarfy is a Rails engine with the necessary tools to interact with Stellar Anchors and Stellar Horizon API in a easy way.
 It's mainly developed by [Pactta](https://www.pactta.com) for it's Payments API.
 It's built on top of the effort made by Astroband by developing the [Ruby Stellar SDK](https://github.com/astroband/ruby-stellar-sdk)

 It includes models and interactors logic for SEP-1, SEP-10, SEP-10 w/memo, SEP-12 & SEP-38

-## Usage
+## Dependencies
-How to use my plugin.
+This engine works only with Postgresql at the moment.
+The reason for this is that we stored serialized data in jsonb columns.

 ## Installation
 Add this line to your application's Gemfile: